‘Love the Words’ Exhibition

-In line with government advice, Swansea Council is suspending many non-essential services from 18 March to help the community fight coronavirus.
+In line with government advice, Swansea Council has suspended many non-essential services to help the community fight coronavirus.
 This includes those places where public gather such as museums and galleries, and as a result The Dylan Thomas Exhibition is temporarily closed.

 Explore the interactive displays, listen to recordings and view the different objects on display to gain an insight into the work, life, and cultural context of one of the twentieth century’s most significant writers.
 The exhibition is family friendly, free, and open Tuesday to Sunday.

 The exhibition comprises a main room, a temporary exhibition area which houses changing displays, and a learning space which is open to the public when not in use for workshops.